 On the Road

 I soon found myself getting used to those raised bars, low seat and having my legs forward and before too long I was rocking away into the Norfolk horizon.
 I was accompanied for the whole time on the bike by the loud tones of the Toro exhaust I mentioned earlier.
-That Toro exhaust fits in rather well with the lifestyle of a cruiser rider and helps keep you noticed by other road users while making other motorcyclist look in wonder at what you are riding as it sounds so much bigger than a 125.
+That Toro exhaust fits in rather well with the lifestyle of a cruiser rider and helps get you noticed by other road users, while making other motorcyclists look in wonder at what you are riding as it sounds so much bigger than a 125.

 The gear box was solid throughout and found gear easily with no false neutrals along the way, with the gear indicator nicely positioned just under the dash for reassurance when it is needed.

-The Hoodlum is available from just £2199, which is a decent low price for someone wanting an introduction to cruisers.
-Included you’ll get a 24 month warranty from Sinnis along with 12 months AA cover.
+The Hoodlum is available from just £2,199, which is a decent low price for someone wanting an introduction to cruisers.
+You’ll get a 24 month warranty from Sinnis along with 12 months AA cover included.

-The Sinnis Hoodlum is a decent 125cc cruiser, what it might lack in some respects it more than makes up with that awesome styling and low price.
+The Sinnis Hoodlum is a decent 125cc cruiser, what it might lack in some respects it more than makes up for with that awesome styling and low price.
 Sinnis have put a lot into the styling of the Hoodlum and that really tells, I think most 125 owners would be proud to have this as their ride.
 If you are looking for a learner friendly cruiser then make sure to check out the Hoodlum at your local Sinnis dealership, and if you're interested in Sinnis's competition, be sure to check out our guide on 10 of the best available on the market!

 Watch the full Sinnis Hoodlum YouTube Review